aalto-trafficsense/regular-routes-client/README.markdown

     web_cl_id = "09340928343298-983jlkdfs098w3rj.apps.googleusercontent.com"

 web_cl_id coming from Google developer console "client id for web application".
 The sample one above is garbage.

+## 3.3 Build problems & solutions

+### 3.3.1 IDE complains about non-Gradle & Gradle modules in the same project

+Problem: Opening the client with Intellij IDEA after a new pull from repo, the following error is printed:

+    Unsupported Modules Detected
+    Compilation is not supported for following modules: regularroutes.
+Unfortunately you can't have non-Gradle Java modules and Android-Gradle modules in one project.

+Solution: Make an arbitrary modification to "settings.gradle" (e.g. add an empty line) and respond "sync now" to the message that appears.
+The problem should disappear.

+### 3.3.2 Errors on missing files

+Problem: Gradle refuses to sync, error message:

+    Gradle 'regular-routes-client' project refresh failed
+    Error:/Users/rinnem2/Dev/AaltoDSG/TrafficSense/regular-routes-client/external/Funf/AndroidManifest.xml (No such file or directory)

+Solution: Execute an "update" pull request on all submodules:

+    git submodule update --init --recursive